amiller/dstack-examples/custom-domain/dstack-ingress/README.md

 The dstack-ingress system provides a seamless way to set up custom domains for dstack applications with automatic SSL certificate management.
 Here's how it works:

 1. **Initial Setup**:

    - When first deployed, the container automatically obtains SSL certificates from Let's Encrypt using DNS validation
-   - It configures Cloudflare DNS by creating necessary CNAME, TXT, and optional CAA records
+   - It configures your DNS provider by creating necessary CNAME, TXT, and optional CAA records
    - Nginx is configured to use the obtained certificates and proxy requests to your application

 2. **DNS Configuration**:

    - A CNAME record is created to point your custom domain to the dstack gateway domain
    - A TXT record is added with application identification information to help dstack-gateway to route traffic to your application
    - If enabled, CAA records are set to restrict which Certificate Authorities can issue certificates for your domain
+   - The system automatically detects your DNS provider based on environment variables

 3. **Certificate Management**:

    - SSL certificates are automatically obtained during initial setup
    - A scheduled task runs twice daily to check for certificate renewal
    - When certificates are renewed, Nginx is automatically reloaded to use the new certificates